akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey came to her chamber one morning.
 "Your father has arrived.
 He asked for you."

-Beatrice's heart leapt.
+Beatrice’s heart leapt.
 She hurried to the great hall, but Harold was not there.

 She searched the corridors, the chapel, the garden.
 Nothing.
 A thread of panic tightened in her chest. *What if he had fallen?
 What if the journey had been too much?*